iamdwn/student-management/README.md

 ## Features

-CRUD of Student
+CRUD of Student.
-CRUD of Subject
+CRUD of Subject.
-CRUD of Score
+CRUD of Score.

 ## Getting Started